-- d. map(s) showing any proposed development of the land in relation to existing and proposed wetland and watercourse boundaries. - 15.6 Watercourses shall be delineated by a soil scientist, geologist, ecologist or other qualified individual. - 15.7 A public hearing shall be held on petitions to amend the Inland Wetlands and Watercourses Map.
+- b. the names and mailing addresses of the owners of abutting land; - c. documentation by a soil scientist of the distribution of wetland soils on said land.
+Such documentation shall at a minimum include the report of the soil scientist documenting the location of wetland soils on the land and a map of the said land indicating the flag locations set by the soil scientist and defining the boundaries of wetland soil types; and - d. map(s) showing any proposed development of the land in relation to existing and proposed wetland and watercourse boundaries. - 15.6 Watercourses shall be delineated by a soil scientist, geologist, ecologist or other qualified individual. - 15.7 A public hearing shall be held on petitions to amend the Inland Wetlands and Watercourses Map.
 Notice of the hearing shall be published in a newspaper having a general circulation in the municipality where the land that is the subject of the hearing is located at least twice at intervals of not less than two days, the first not more than fifteen days, nor less than ten days, and the last not less than two days before the date set for the hearing.
 All materials including maps and documents relating to the petition shall be open for public inspection. - 15.8 The agency shall hold a public hearing on a petition to amend the regulations and the Inland Wetlands and Watercourses Map within sixty-five days after receipt of such petition.
 The hearing shall be completed within thirty-five days after commencement.
 The agency shall act upon the changes requested in such petition within sixty-five days after completion of such hearing.
 At such hearing, any person or persons may appear and be heard and may be represented by agent or attorney.
 The petitioner may consent to one or more extensions of any period specified in this subsection, provided the total extension of all such periods shall not be for longer than sixty-five days, or may withdraw such petition.
 Failure of the agency to act within any time period specified in this subsection or any extension thereof, shall not be deemed to constitute approval of the petition. - 15.9 The Agency shall make its decision and state, in writing, the reasons why the change in the Inland Wetlands and Watercourses Map was made.

-1083 1084 Section 16 Appeals
+Section 16 Appeals

-1084 16 Appeals

-1086 1087 16.1 Appeal on actions of the Agency shall be made in accordance with the provisions of section 22a-43 of the Connecticut General Statutes, as amended.
+- 16.1 Appeal on actions of the Agency shall be made in accordance with the provisions of section 22a-43 of the Connecticut General Statutes, as amended. - 16.2 Notice of such appeal shall be served upon the Agency and the Commissioner of Energy and Environmental Protection.

-1088 ,

-1089 1090 16.2 Notice of such appeal shall be served upon the Agency and the Commissioner of Environmental Protection.

-1091 roccuon.

-1092

-1093 Section 17 1094 Conflict and Severance
+Section 17 Conflict and Severance

-17.1 If there is a conflict among the provisions of these regulations, the provision which imposes the most stringent standards for the use of wetlands and watercourses shall govern.
-The invalidity of any word, clause, sentence, section, part, subsection, subdivision or provision of these regulations shall not affect the validity of any other part which can be given effect without such invalid part or parts.

-If there is a conflict between the provisions of these regulations and the provisions of the Act, the provisions of the Act shall govern.
+- 17.1 If there is a conflict among the provisions of these regulations, the provision which imposes the most stringent standards for the use of wetlands and watercourses shall govern.
+The invalidity of any word, clause, sentence, section, part, subsection, subdivision or provision of these regulations shall not affect the validity of any other part which can be given effect without such invalid part or parts. - 17.2 If there is a conflict between the provisions of these regulations and the provisions of the Act, the provisions of the Act shall govern.

-1106 Section 18

-1107 Other Permits
+Section 18 Other Permits